pagopa/io-services-cms/packages/fp-ts-fsm/README.md

 ```

 ## Known issues
-1. Transitions must be implemented in the very same order as they are defined
-1. Transitions with the same id MUST NOT be implemented twice (now it's possible)
-1. Must use `t.unknown` on states with no data type
+1. `exec` can be implemented with void as returning type, and the type system does not complain